“The art of dining well is no slight art, the pleasure no slight pleasure.”

 – Michel Eyquem de Montaigne, French essayist

 A Grand Slam, that is.
 Over the net, through the hoop, home run, or, as they say here… Gooooooooooooooooooooooooooool!
 Let me just say, upfront, Sunae, you rock.
-Yes, our closed door adventure this week was to the much written about Cocina Sunae in the barrio of Colegiales.
+Yes, our closed door adventure this week was to the much written about Cocina Sunae in the barrio of Villa Ortuzar.
 And I could probably just leave this at these couple of sentences, and finish with that Sunae served us up what is hands-down the best Southeast Asian food I’ve eaten in Buenos Aires… but that’s the rub, there’s not exactly any competition.
 So, let me prove the case.
+[Closed December 2015, as Sunae is now open as Sunae Asian Cantina, yet to be reviewed.]

 No shared tables unless you request, which given that her clientele is generally more locals than expats or tourists, isn’t common for her – when she first opened she tried the communal table idea but had so many complaints from her local customers about it (as we do too, one of the primary reasons most of our guests are from overseas, Argentines, in general, find the concept of a communal table at best mystifying and at worst, offensive) that she decided to go with separate seating – so the room is set for our trio, a group of eight students from the University of Michigan (my alma mater) on a study abroad program, a local family of seven, and four Armenian-Argentine women on a girl’s night out.
 I have to admit it was the one thing that for me was a “missing” – there was no inter-group interaction, no cocktail period, no moment to get to know new folk – but then, she isn’t offering that as a part of the evening.
 Even the meal is at a slightly different pace for different tables – the students were done and out of there around the time we were just getting our last course, and the other two tables were up and leaving before we were ready to depart, despite arriving after us.